byt3bit/byt3bit.github.io/index.md

 layout: home
 ---

-I am senior research associate at the University of Bristol, working on symmetric-key cryptography.
+I am senior research associate at the University of Bristol, working mainly on symmetric-key cryptography.

 ## Research